Embodiment

 People have this concept that they are able to categorise their relationships.
 Certain people are colleagues, certain relationships are transactional, people love their families and like their friends.

 Reality is much more fluid than this.
 There is a saying in spiritual circles that everyone you encounter is a teacher.
-There is quite a lot of truth in this, everyone is constantly modelling ways of being and learning from each other, but it is more true that everyone and everything we encounter is an emotional connection.
+There is quite a lot of truth in this but it is even more true that everyone and everything we encounter is an emotional connection.

-If you can cultivate the capacity to greet more people as if they are a friend, it opens up a huge amount of space for you to be more aware and mindful of the way you are interacting.
+If you can cultivate the capacity to greet more people with a friendly attitude, it opens up a huge amount of space for you to be more aware and mindful of the way you are interacting.

 When you are more open to and aware of your subjective experience, you can start to notice how reality isn’t as fixed as you might have thought – ideas, sensations, emotions and meaning are actually resonating through your being at different levels and then coming to life in experience.